linkerd/website/linkerd.io/content/blog/2023/0525-osm-migration.md

 Obviously, taking downtime for a migration isn't ideal, but this strategy can be far and away the simplest way to handle everything.

+### 2. Workload by Workload

+While a given workload can't be part of both meshes at the same time, it _is_ possible to install Linkerd in the same cluster with OSM, then move workloads from OSM to Linkerd one at a time.
+This approach can allow for a straightforward zero-downtime migration:

+- Create any Linkerd configuration needed to allow the workload being migrated to work with Linkerd
+- Replace the `openservicemesh.io/sidecar-injection: enabled` annotation on the Deployment of the workload being migrated with the `linkerd.io/inject: enable` annotation
+- Restart the workload's Pods

+This method preserves uptime by allowing workloads to continue communicating with each other throughout the whole process, and by taking advantage of Kubernetes' ability to restart a workload without downtime as long as the workload has multiple replicas.

+With this method, it's important to realize that in situations where a workload running under OSM needs to communicate with a workload running under Linkerd (in either direction), **this communication will be cleartext** rather than using mTLS.
+This implies that OSM needs to be operating in permissive mode, and that Linkerd can't fully lock down communications until after the migration is finished.
+If your application can work with this constraint, though, the workload-by-workload method can be a simple way to migrate without downtime.

-### 2. Separate Clusters
+### 3. Separate Clusters

-The _safest_ migration strategy, on the other hand, is to use a completely separate cluster to bring up your application with Linkerd.
-This removes any possibility of your Linkerd installation confusing OSM (or vice versa), and can permit zero-downtime migration.
+Finally, the _safest_ migration strategy is to use a completely separate cluster to bring up your application with Linkerd.
+This removes any possibility of your Linkerd installation confusing OSM (or vice versa), and can also permit zero-downtime migration.

 - Bring up a separate cluster.
 - Install Linkerd into the new cluster.